 What’s Taxed and What Isn’t?

 Sales tax applies to most goods and services that you purchase.
 This includes everything from clothing to restaurant meals.
 Like other states, certain things in California are exempt from sales tax.
 It isn’t necessary to pay tax on groceries or unprepared foods that you buy from a grocery store.
-(Earn cash back from you grocery purchases with one of this year’s best cash back credit cards.)
 You also don’t have to pay sales tax on plants or seeds used for food, livestock and prescription drugs.

 Some things are tax-exempt in specific situations.
 You might not have to pay sales tax on hot drinks and bakery goods depending on how you buy them.
 There are also goods, like farm machinery, that are subject to a partial sales tax.

 Sales tax varies across the state so some items have specific rules to prevent shoppers from buying things in certain places in order to pay less sales tax.
-A good example is vehicles.
+Vehicles are a good example.
 If you buy a car in California, your sales tax is based on where you register the car and not where you buy the it.

 If you are unsure whether or not you have to pay sales tax on a specific item or good, you should check local and state laws.
 They will explain the specifics of sales tax and they also remain up to date as tax rates change.

 Most states charge a sales tax on select goods and services, but California is in a league of it’s own.
 The California sales tax is a minimum of 7.25%.
-Not only is this tax rate the highest in the country, but some counties and cities charge even higher rates.
-As of October 2017, nine cities charge a sales tax of 10.25%.
+Not only is this the highest base rate in the country, but some counties and cities charge even higher rates.
+Starting in January 2022, 55 cities will charge a sales tax of at least 10.25%.
 So if you plan to go shopping anywhere in California, look up the sales tax of any counties and cities you plan to visit.
 You’ll find the most current rates through the California Department of Tax and Fee Administration.

 Photo credit: ©iStock.com/ChrisBoswell, ©iStock.com/Xesai, ©iStock.com/lisegagne